jordankittle/bitcoin-explorer/README.md

  - Use cached data if available before querying API

 ### Notes
-I would like to thank Samson for this opportunity and experience.
+I would like to thank Samson for this opportunity and experience